laher/gopin/README.md

  * I have only used it on a very simple project which only imports standard library packages.
  * I haven't got this working for vanity URLs yet - only the 'static' sites supported currently (wouldn't take long).

+My next step will be to fix bugs, test vanity urls and various potential error cases.

 To NOT Do
 ---------